Bee Bennett Mansion

 At a wedding and reception, a mother of the bride behaved badly, doing her best to cause a sour mood on the newly married couple’s day.
 A spirit got ahold of one of the lady’s expensive diamond earrings, and put it in the dishwasher.

-On her way out, she was pushed into the rose bushes and got all scratched up.
+Later, on her way out, she was pushed into the rose bushes and got all scratched up.

 Helping a female staff member in Need